MCHF & WHC HALL OF FAME INDUCTEE 2015

 Larry Kane qualified for the National Finals Rodeo four straight years from 1960 to 1963.
 His best season was 1963, when he finished fourth in the world standings.

-Still, he was a very reserved, prayerful man who loved the tasks at hand and his wife, Gwen, and son, Mike.
-His family enjoyed the rodeo life and traveling the circuit with him.
-Truly, his time in the arena – as both a contestant and a pick-up man, will be remembered by cowboys who plied their trade in the 1960s and 1970s, but there’s so much more to the diminutive cowboy from Big Sandy Montana.
+The Kane family enjoyed the rodeo life and traveling the circuit.
+Truly, Larry's time in the arena as a contestant and a pick-up man will be remembered by cowboys who plied their trade in the 1960s and 1970s, but there’s so much more to the diminutive cowboy from Big Sandy, Montana.
 He put Big Sandy on the map and, with the community at his back, carried that honor all across this great land, one rodeo at a time.